andywer/react-stateful-fn/README.md

 ## TypeScript

-`react-addstate` comes with TypeScript typings out of the box, resulting in a nice developer experience using VS Code, even if you are not using TypeScript in your application.
+`react-addstate` comes with TypeScript typings out of the box, providing useful type information in your IDE, even if you are not using TypeScript in your application.

-A major focus has been automatic type inference, so you don't have to manually specify types too much.
-Let TypeScript do the heavy-lifting for you!

 ```tsx
 import addState from 'react-addstate'